Sara Bay Financial Purchases 2,039 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

 Sara Bay Financial raised its stake in Amazon.com, Inc. (NASDAQ:AMZN) by 1,999.0% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 2,141 shares of the e-commerce giant’s stock after acquiring an additional 2,039 shares during the period.
 Sara Bay Financial’s holdings in Amazon.com were worth $229,000 as of its most recent SEC filing.

 A number of other large investors have also recently bought and sold shares of AMZN.
 Kavar Capital Partners Group LLC grew its position in Amazon.com by 7.6% in the first quarter.
 Kavar Capital Partners Group LLC now owns 1,121 shares of the e-commerce giant’s stock valued at $3,654,000 after acquiring an additional 79 shares during the period.
 IFM Investors Pty Ltd grew its position in Amazon.com by 21.8% in the first quarter.
 IFM Investors Pty Ltd now owns 72,911 shares of the e-commerce giant’s stock valued at $237,686,000 after acquiring an additional 13,060 shares during the period.
 Ironwood Wealth Management LLC. grew its position in Amazon.com by 0.8% in the first quarter.
 Ironwood Wealth Management LLC. now owns 1,810 shares of the e-commerce giant’s stock valued at $5,901,000 after acquiring an additional 15 shares during the period.
 Markel Corp grew its position in Amazon.com by 0.6% in the first quarter.
 Markel Corp now owns 99,068 shares of the e-commerce giant’s stock valued at $322,956,000 after acquiring an additional 550 shares during the period.
-Finally, Leelyn Smith LLC boosted its stake in Amazon.com by 24.8% in the first quarter.
-Leelyn Smith LLC now owns 2,721 shares of the e-commerce giant’s stock worth $8,870,000 after purchasing an additional 540 shares in the last quarter.
+Finally, Leelyn Smith LLC grew its position in Amazon.com by 24.8% in the first quarter.
+Leelyn Smith LLC now owns 2,721 shares of the e-commerce giant’s stock valued at $8,870,000 after acquiring an additional 540 shares during the period.
 57.15% of the stock is currently owned by institutional investors.

-In other Amazon.com news, CEO Douglas J. Herrington sold 7,456 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
-The stock was sold at an average price of $94.00, for a total value of $700,864.00.
-Following the completion of the transaction, the chief executive officer now directly owns 533,435 shares in the company, valued at $50,142,890.
+In other Amazon.com news, VP Shelley Reynolds sold 3,500 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
+The stock was sold at an average price of $94.00, for a total value of $329,000.00.
+Following the completion of the transaction, the vice president now directly owns 119,780 shares in the company, valued at $11,259,320.
 The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other news, VP Shelley Reynolds sold 3,500 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
-The stock was sold at an average price of $94.00, for a total value of $329,000.00.
+In other news, CEO Douglas J. Herrington sold 15,787 shares of the firm’s stock in a transaction that occurred on Tuesday, November 15th.
+The stock was sold at an average price of $103.10, for a total value of $1,627,639.70.
+Following the completion of the sale, the chief executive officer now directly owns 522,251 shares of the company’s stock, valued at $53,844,078.10.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, VP Shelley Reynolds sold 3,500 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
+The shares were sold at an average price of $94.00, for a total value of $329,000.00.
 Following the completion of the sale, the vice president now directly owns 119,780 shares of the company’s stock, valued at $11,259,320.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Douglas J. Herrington sold 7,456 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
-The shares were sold at an average price of $94.00, for a total value of $700,864.00.
-Following the completion of the sale, the chief executive officer now directly owns 533,435 shares of the company’s stock, valued at $50,142,890.
 The disclosure for this sale can be found here.
-Insiders sold a total of 303,468 shares of company stock worth $11,098,019 over the last ninety days.
-12.70% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders sold 303,468 shares of company stock worth $11,098,019.
+12.70% of the stock is owned by corporate insiders.

 Amazon.com Stock Down 1.0 %